-Control joints are installed in the system to allow differential movement and provide relief at high stress locations, which can include:
+Control joints are installed in the Edge cladding and SimpleLine systems to allow differential movement and provide relief at high stress locations, which can include:

-- Openings and penetrations (i.e., windows and doorways); - Internal re-entrant corners; - Junctions of different structural elements and framing (i.e., wall-to-floor framing, wall-to-roof framing, framed construction-to-masonry wall, and framed additions or extensions to existing buildings).
+- Openings and penetrations (i.e., windows and doorways); - Internal re-entrant corners; - Junctions of different structural elements and framing (i.e., wall-to-floor framing, wall-to-roof framing, framed construction-to-

+- masonry wall, and framed additions or extensions to existing buildings).
 Refer to "Construction Drawings + Details"; - At junctions of existing and new framing and cladding systems, the framing and cladding must be discontinuous at the junction.
-Refer to "Construction Drawings + Details"; - Movement joints provided in framing should be carried through the cladding and support framing; and
+Refer to "Construction Drawings + Details"; - Movement joints provided in framing should be carried through the cladding and support framing; and - For two-storeys construction, a horizontal control joint should be provided at the upper floor level unless specifically stated to the contrary in the relevant product installation guide.